NYUAD-Hackathon-2018/huwayeti/README.md

 # hoviati
-A blockchain-based layer on top of UNHCR refugee registration to track verified claims
+A blockchain-based layer on top of UNHCR refugee registration to manage trusted agents' claims regarding refugees